shicks/ahep/site/modules/freedom-on-the-menu/index.md

 |Supp| Ripe bananas, ice cream (vanilla, chocolate and strawberry), chopped nuts (walnuts or peanuts), chocolate (or caramel or butterscotch) sauce, whipped cream, Maraschino cherries.
 {:.metadata}

+> It was the best banana split I ever had.

+Apprentice pharmacist David Strickler invented the banana split in 1904 while working at a pharmacy in Latrobe, Pennsylvania.
+The odd shape of this classic American dessert, with a banana sliced lengthways, prompted him to work with a glassmaker who developed a proper container (called a “boat”) for the new-fangled dessert.
+The original recipe included a banana with three scoops of ice cream (vanilla, chocolate, strawberry) with a variety of different fruits, chopped nuts, and sauces (chocolate, marshmallow) as toppings.
+Many variations have been developed over the years – it’s very easy to customize the basic recipe!

+**Supplies:**

+* Ripe bananas
+* Ice cream (vanilla, chocolate and strawberry)
+* Chopped nuts (walnuts or peanuts)
+* Chocolate (or caramel or butterscotch) sauce
+* Whipped cream
+* Maraschino cherries

+**Directions:**

+1. Slice bananas lengthwise and place in a large dish
+1. Place three scoops of ice cream on the bananas
+1. Add toppings: sauces, whipped cream, nuts
+1. Add cherries on top and enjoy!

 ---

 ## Civic Culture: Biblical Scripture